Resources for Schools & Partners

 - Committed individuals from inside as well as outside the school walls.

 - Are there particular parents & guardians who have skills that may be useful?

 - Are there businesses or arts organizations nearby who could lend support?

-Non-arts staff (2-3)* Mix of grade levels and subject experts.
-Other specialists such as PE and library share schedules with arts, so could be useful voices to include as would members of your Racial Equity is the condition that would be achieved if one's racial teams and A whole-school, data-driven, prevention-based framework for improving learning outcomes for every student teams.
+- Non-arts staff (2-3)* Mix of grade levels and subject experts.
+Other specialists such as PE and library share schedules with arts, so could be useful voices to include as would members of your racial equity teams and MTSS teams.